Gottox/socket.io-java-client/README.markdown

  * [Class SocketIO](http://s01.de/~tox/hgexport/socket.io-java-client/io/socket/SocketIO.html)
  * [Interface IOCallback](http://s01.de/~tox/hgexport/socket.io-java-client/io/socket/IOCallback.html)

+## Is it compliant?

+There are some edges which aren't fully compliant to the specs or - to be more precise - where the standard is a little vague:

+* socket.io-java-client supports only JSONObjects or null-values as event arguments.
+Another datatype results in an Exception.
+This was done to keep the API simple.

 ## What is the architecture?
 Read this if you want to investigate in socket.io-java-client.